DIPlib/diplib/src/documentation/design.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-This page gives reasons behind some of the design choices of *DIPlib* 3.0.
+This page gives reasons behind some of the design choices of *DIPlib 3*.
 Many of these decisions are inherited from the previous version of the library, and some new ones are made possible by the port to C++.